Sperax/Demeter-Protocol/CONTRIBUTING.md

    touch contracts/protocol-name/ProtocolNameFarm_Deployer.sol
    ```

-1. Your Farm and FarmDeployer must extend BaseFarm.sol and BaseFarmDeployer.sol under contracts/
+1. Your Farm and FarmDeployer must extend BaseFarm.sol and BaseFarmDeployer.sol under `contracts`.

-1. If the desired protocol is a fork of Uniswap V2/ returns ERC20 LP positions, you must follow the steps under contracts/e20-farms.
+1. If the desired protocol is a fork of Uniswap V2/ returns ERC20 LP positions, you must follow the steps under `contracts/e20-farms`.

 1. Add the logic you would like to add for deposits and withdrawals over BaseFarm and then call the internal functions of BaseFarm for consistency.